KitchenStories/flutter_home_connect_sdk/README.md

 ## Other methods.

-HomeDevice class also alaws you to turn off on on your device.
+HomeDevice class also allows you to turn off on on your device.

 ```dart
 selectedDevice.turnOff();